Why You’re Likely Paying Affiliate Marketers for Disrupting Your Customers

 by Tirtza Giles

 But if you have an online store, there could be another, less obvious way CJH hurts your bottom line: Ad injectors may display affiliate ads for discounts on your own products.
 Then, when a shopper clicks on one of these ads, they will be automatically redirected back to your website.
-In “return” for the visitor that the ad injector has “brought” to your store, the company behind this malware may then charge you an affiliate fee.
+In “return” for the visitor that the ad injector has “brought” to your store, the company behind this ad injector may then charge you an affiliate fee.

 In other words, there’s a good chance that ad injectors are charging you money for traffic that is already on your website.